Ankur7470/AI-Powered-Wellness-Board/README.md

 ## Known Issues and Improvements

 ### Known Issues

-- **AI Output Errors:**
+- **AI Output Errors**
   Sometimes the Gemini model may return malformed or incomplete JSON despite schema enforcement.
 This leads to errors like *"AI output was malformed JSON"*.

+- **Emoji Inconsistency**
+  In some cases, the AI returns the **name of an emoji** (e.g., `"smiling face"`) instead of the actual emoji character (😊).

-- **Generic Error Messages:**
+- **Generic Error Messages**
-  Currently, error messages shown to the user are not very descriptive.
-For example, errors from Tip generation and Detail generation are handled the same way.
+  Error messages shown to the user are not very descriptive.
+For example, errors from tip generation and detail generation are currently handled in the same way.

-- **Persistence Limitation:**
+- **Persistence Limitation**
-  Local storage is used for saving tips, which works well but has limitations like no multi-device sync.
+  Local storage is used for saving tips, which works well but has limitations, such as no multi-device sync.

-- **Performance Overhead:**
+- **Performance Overhead**
-  Since all state is stored in a single context provider, re-renders can be triggered unnecessarily.
+  Since all state is stored in a single context provider, unnecessary re-renders can occur, affecting performance on lower-end devices.

 ### Improvements

-- **Better Error Handling:**
+- **Better Error Handling**
-  Add more specific error states (e.g., `DETAIL_FAILURE`, `TIPS_FAILURE`) with user-friendly retry prompts.
+  Add more specific error states (e.g., `DETAIL_FAILURE`, `TIPS_FAILURE`) with clear and user-friendly retry prompts.

-- **Enhanced Persistence:**
+- **Enhanced Persistence**
-  Introduce cloud sync or backend storage for saved tips so users can access them across devices.
+  Introduce cloud sync or backend storage for saved tips so users can access them across multiple devices.

-- **UI/UX Polish:**
+- **UI/UX Polish**
-  Improve transitions between screens with animation libraries like **Framer Motion**.
+  Improve screen transitions with animation libraries like **Framer Motion** for smoother interactions.
-  Add accessibility features like ARIA labels and keyboard navigation.
+  Add accessibility features such as ARIA labels, proper semantic elements, and keyboard navigation.

-- **Context Optimization:**
+- **Context Optimization**
-  Split the context into separate state and dispatch providers to reduce re-renders.
+  Split the context into smaller, dedicated providers (e.g., Profile, Tips, SavedTips) to reduce unnecessary re-renders and improve performance.

+- **Multi-Language Support**
+  Provide recommendations in multiple languages to make the app accessible to a wider global audience.

 ---